Westport Country Playhouse: Campaign for a New Era

 The Campaign for a New Era was the fundraising effort by the Westport Country Playhouse to help pay for its $30.6 million, 18-month renovation from 2003 to 2005.
 Donations of more than $1,000 are recognized within the Westport Country Playhouse's lobby and production programs.
 Some of the largest donations came from the State of Connecticut, the Devlin Foundation, the Lucille Lortel Foundation, Elisabeth & Stanley Morten, and Joanne Woodward & Paul Newman.

 Woodward and executive director Alison Harris led a $30.6 million renovation, transforming the old barn into a modern, year-round theatre facility.
 The renovated theatre reopened in 2005.
 At Woodward's suggestion, a piece of the original stage floor was placed at the dressing room entrance to give a little extra luck to the actors.
-Woodward stepped down from her job in January 2006, and was followed by actor, opera and theatre director, and playwright Tazewell Thompson.
-However, Woodward and Newman continued to contribute to the Westport Country Playhouse's "Campaign for a New Era".
+Woodward stepped down from her job in January 2006, and was followed by actor, opera and theatre director, and playwright Tazewell Thompson serving through the 2007 season.
+Woodward and Newman continued to contribute to the Westport Country Playhouse's "Campaign for a New Era".